cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 ### Suitability of different public key algorithms for use within IoT scenarios

 The public key algorithms registry {{#pkalg}} specify a number of cryptographic keys, not all which are suitable for usage within constrained IoT devices.
-In general, RSA is too computationally expensive for constrained IoT devices to process, and in addition requires long keys.
-Using elliptic curve cryptographic keys, a key length of 233 bits gives equivalent strength as an RSA key with 2048 bits.

-The recommendation given in {{RFC7925}} for IoT scenarios using certificates is the cipher suite TLS_ECDHE_ECDSA_WITH_AES_128_CCM_8, with the named curve secp256r1.
-In the newer {{I-D.ietf-lake-edhoc}} document, the cipher suites recommended for resource constrained scenarios contain either the secp256r1 curve or the Montgomery curve X25519.
-Additionally, there exist resource efficient implementations of other Montgomery, Edwards and Weierstraß curves, making them possible candidates for IoT public key usage.
+RSA requires long keys and has relatively slow processing.
+Elliptic curve cryptography (ECC) can offer compact keys, which together with resource-efficient implementations of named elliptic curves (Montgomery, Edwards and Weierstraß curves), make them suitable candidates for IoT public key usage.
 These curves are represented by ids 1–11 and 24–28 in {{#pkalg}}.

 ## COSE Header Parameters Registry {#cose}